 he first rural electric cooperatives were organized in the 1930's.

-At the time, very few people living outside city limits had The federal govelectricity. ernment established the Rural Electrification Administration (REA) in 1935 to lend money to build lines for electric service beyond the nation's towns and cities.
+At the time, very few people living outside city limits had electricity.
+The federal government established the Rural Electrification Administration (REA) in 1935 to lend money to build lines for electric service beyond the nation's towns and cities.